meain/blog/posts/2020-09-15-tmux-flating-scratch-terminal.md

 Today, I thought I would actually try getting this can be done in tmux.
 Just for the heck of it.

+> **This is not yet in any released version just yet and you will have to build from master branch.
+It will be available in the 3.2 release.**

 ## Floating windows in tmux

 Basically you can get a floating window in tmux using the following command: